Samsung/grunt-cordova-sectv/README.md

 $ grunt sectv-build
 ```
 * For more details, please see the `sample/Gruntfile.js` of this project, Not `Gruntfile.js` in this project's root :).
+* You can input the information for your application through interactive cli: name, resolution, category, version, description, author, etc.

 # How to package the application by platforms
 * In the cordova project's root: